Budapest Airport Guide 2026: Terminals & Transport

 Money, Currency Exchange, SIM Cards and Staying Connected

-Hungary uses the Hungarian Forint (HUF), not the Euro — a fact that surprises many first-time visitors who assumed EU membership meant Euro adoption.
+Hungary uses the Hungarian Forint (HUF), not the Euro, a fact that surprises many first-time visitors who assumed EU membership meant Euro adoption.
 It does not.
 Hungary remains firmly in the “we’ll do it eventually” camp on Euro adoption, and in the meantime, you’ll need forint for anything that isn’t a major international payment.
 Here’s how to handle money and connectivity at Budapest Airport without losing a significant percentage of it to bad exchange rates.

 Currency Exchange at BUD: Airport Rates vs ATM vs City Centre

 The airport currency exchange bureaus offer rates that are, to put it charitably, optimised for the exchange bureau’s profitability rather than yours.
-The spread between buy and sell rates is typically 15–20% worse than the actual mid-market rate — meaning if you exchange €100 at the airport bureau, you’re paying roughly €15–20 for the privilege of doing it there.
-The better option is to use an ATM at the airport immediately on arrival, which will give you a rate close to the interbank rate (minus your bank’s foreign transaction fee, which is typically €2–5 per withdrawal).
-The best rates in Budapest for currency exchange are found at dedicated exchange offices in the city centre — specifically the ones near Váci utca and in the Keleti area — not at bank branches and absolutely not at hotels.
+The buy-sell spread on that counter is the widest you will meet anywhere in Hungary, and you pay it in full the moment you hand over a note.
+The better option is to use an ATM at the airport immediately on arrival, which will give you a rate close to the interbank rate, minus whatever your own bank charges for a foreign withdrawal.
+The best rates in Budapest for currency exchange are found at dedicated exchange offices in the city centre, specifically the ones near Váci utca and in the Keleti area, not at bank branches and absolutely not at hotels.

 ATMs at Budapest Airport: Which to Use and Which to Avoid